 The kit includes DiBond aluminium composite panels, a box of plastic parts, smooth rods, aluminum tubing, stainless steel studs, five stepper motors, a bag of fasteners, a bag of cables/belts/wire/heat shrink/tubing/polypropylene stripes, a heated bed, a glass sheet, the hot end, Melzi electronics, an SD card with USB adaptor containing instructions, software, and resources, a sample PLA pack, and PTFE tubing.

 Out of the box, the quality of the parts is extremely apparent with no corner cutting to save costs even when it comes to the 3D printed parts.
-The packing is also very well thought out with an array of boxes containing the various components and sufficient bubble wrap and styrofoam to keep them all safe and sound during transit.
+The packaging is also very well thought out with a selection of boxes containing the various components and sufficient bubble wrap and styrofoam to keep them all safe and sound during transit.

 Nopead opted to remove a PSU from the kit, presumably to cut down on shipping and import cost on the user’s end.
 We were able to obtain one relatively quickly, and the instructions provide details on what to look out for when buying a power supply unit.